How to Write the Common Application Essays 2018-2019 (With Examples)

 The first question focuses on your personality traits — who you are.
 The second question targets your progression throughout high school (an arc or journey).
 The third question is more difficult to grasp, but it involves showing why your personality traits, methods of thinking, areas of interest, and tangible skills form a unique combination.
-The fourth question is a concluding point that can be answered simply, normally in the conclusion paragraph, i.e., “Writing matters to me” or “Family matters to me.”
+The fourth question is a concluding point that can be answered simply, normally in the conclusion paragraph, i.e., “Running matters to me” or “Ethical fashion matters to me.”

 Overall, there is no single “correct” topic.
-You will be great as long as you are comfortable and passionate about your idea and it answers the Core Four questions.
+Your essay will be strong as long as you are comfortable and passionate about your idea and it answers the Core Four questions.

 Common App essays are not traditional five-paragraph essays.
-You are free to be creative in structure, employ dialogue, and use vivid descriptions.
-Be careful, however, that context and logic are inherent in your essay.
-From paragraph to paragraph, sentence to sentence, ideas must be linked and make sense.
-Utilizing a story arc following a few major points or focusing on cause and effect are logical ways to organize a Common App essay.
+You are free to be creative in structure, employ dialogue, and use vivid descriptions—and you should!
+Make sure that context and logic are inherent in your essay, however.
+From paragraph to paragraph, sentence to sentence, your ideas should be clear and flow naturally.
+Great ways to ensure this are using a story arc following a few major points, or focusing on cause and effect.

 Your Common App essay must display excellent writing in terms of grammar and sentence structure.
-The essay doesn’t need to be a Greek epic, but it should be well-written and clear.
+The essay doesn’t need to be a Shakespearean masterpiece, but it should be well-written and clear.

 A few tips to accomplish this are: